Buckinghamshire electric scooter trial

 The Department for Transport (DfT) expanded trials of rental e-scooters and legislation was introduced to allow e-scooters to use highways and cycle routes.
 Only e-scooters in an approved trial are legal.
 Privately owned scooters will still be illegal on public networks.

-- To evaluate safety
+- evaluate safety

-- To measure the transport mode-shift
+- measure the transport mode-shift